risk-first/website/estimating/Fill-The-Bucket.md

 This is the [binary chop algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm), in which the number of remaining search-space _halves_ each time you go round step 2.
 Therefore, doubling the length of the dictionary only increases the number of operations by 1.
 So this algorithm takes $$O(log_2  n)$$ time.

 So [Fill-The-Bucket](Fill-The-Bucket.md) is _still_ an appropriate way of estimating for these algorithms.
 If you can figure out how long it takes to do steps 1 & 2, and how many times it'll have to do them, you can make a good estimate of the total time.
+That is, even though the time won't be _linear_, _extrapolation_ still works.

 ## Estimating Risk